View a markdown version of this page

 3. Choose Save.
 Smartsheet generates the App client ID and App secret.

 4. Copy the Client ID and Client Secret values.
-You need these when you configure the integration in Amazon Quick.
+You need them when you configure the connector in Amazon Quick.

 For more information, see Register an app in the Smartsheet API documentation.

-If you plan to use service authentication instead of OAuth, generate an API access token.
+If you plan to use API Key authentication, generate an API access token.
 You must have a Business or Enterprise plan to generate tokens.
 For more information, see Generate an API access token in the Smartsheet Help Center.

 1. In the Smartsheet application, choose your Account (profile image) at the bottom of the left navigation bar, then choose Personal Settings.